 The insurance landscape is always changing.
 Laws and regulations change.
 New products are introduced.
 New consumer trends emerge.
 Take health care reform, for example, which continues to keep insurance professionals on their toes.
 Not only do consumers then look to their agents to help them navigate the changes, but agents can take advantage of new sales opportunities—from marketing to new groups of consumers or cross-selling additional product lines—that arise from the headlines.

-What’s more, you can pursue a variety of industry designations to deepen and demonstrate your expertise (just check out this list.)
-That means you can transition from a “one-stop-shop” to a laser-focused provider of more specialized coverage.
+What’s more, you can pursue a variety of industry designations to deepen and demonstrate your expertise (just check out this list.link opens in a new window) That means you can transition from a “one-stop-shop” to a laser-focused provider of more specialized coverage.
 Or, flip that around.
 You might want to keep expanding your areas of expertise so you can provide clients with an increasingly comprehensive portfolio of insurance solutions.